fiatjaf/lightningd-gjson-rpc/cmd/trustedcoin/README.md

 ## The `trustedcoin` plugin.

-A plugin that uses block explorers (blockstream.info, mempool.space, blockchain.com and blockchain.info) as backends instead of your own Bitcoin node.
+A plugin that uses block explorers (blockstream.info, mempool.space, blockchair.com and blockchain.info) as backends instead of your own Bitcoin node.

 This isn't what you should be doing, but sometimes you may need it.

-(Remember this will download all blocks c-lightning needs from blockchain.info in raw, hex format.)
+(Remember this will download all blocks c-lightning needs from blockchain.info or blockchair.com in raw, hex format.)

 ## How to install